 The course consists of interactive seminars.
 Attendance and active participation is compulsory.

 Grading will be based on a final written assignment (100%).
-Attendance and active participation in the seminars is required.
+Attendance and active participation in the seminars is required (pass/fail).
+The final written assignment can be retaken if the grade was lower than 5.5.

 Blackboard will be available one month before the start of the course.